meghaphadkay/meghaphadkay.github.io/docs/index.md

 # Documentation
 Hi Megha, this page is your instruction manual.

 I have set up Google Analytics for your site, so you can see analytics about who visits your site and when.
-You can install the Google Analytics app for iOS or [click here if your on a laptop](https://accounts.google.com/signin/v2/identifier?service=analytics&passive=1209600&continue=https%3A%2F%2Fanalytics.google.com%2Fanalytics%2Fweb%2F%23&followup=https%3A%2F%2Fanalytics.google.com%2Fanalytics%2Fweb%2F&flowName=GlifWebSignIn&flowEntry=ServiceLogin).
+You can install the Google Analytics app for iOS or [click here if you're on a laptop](https://accounts.google.com/signin/v2/identifier?service=analytics&passive=1209600&continue=https%3A%2F%2Fanalytics.google.com%2Fanalytics%2Fweb%2F%23&followup=https%3A%2F%2Fanalytics.google.com%2Fanalytics%2Fweb%2F&flowName=GlifWebSignIn&flowEntry=ServiceLogin).

 Each page on the website is created using 3 parts -
 1. The data files in `static/data/` which store the content of a page